 If that’s not enough, Denso spark plugs also have a twin-tip design on some plugs.
 This construction allows titanium and platinum to work together for a solid spark.
 The electrode center craftsmanship further takes the sturdiness to new heights.

 That isn’t to say there’s anything wrong with the NGK spark plugs.
-To the contrary, this company is also way ahead of the competition.
-With the trivalent plating design, the spark plug becomes more resistant to chemicals, corrosion and moisture.
+On the contrary – this company is way ahead of the competition.
+With its trivalent plating design, the spark plug becomes more resistant to chemicals, corrosion, and moisture.
 Additionally, the NGK lineup seems to be more geared toward performance, which is why the brand is often used when limits need to be pushed.

 When looking at spark plugs, most fall within the same range as one another based on what material is used.
 For this reason, you can expect copper spark plugs to last for 20,000 to 40,000 miles, while platinum plugs might go 40,000 to 80,000 miles.
 There are some double platinum and iridium plugs that are rated for 100,000 miles or more.